 - WellChild, a UK charity for children and parents with complex needs, has information for parents and carer, which covers treatment plans, carers, hospital appointments and signposts to other resources.

 - If your child is in hospital or has a hospital appointment there is advice from NHS England and the Department of Health in Northern Ireland about visiting.
 More advice will be available from your child’s hospital ward or department.

 Staying safe advice from UK Governments

-- If you or a member of your household have the symptoms of COVID-19 (high temperature and/or a continuous cough) follow advice from Public Health England (available in several languages and an easy read guide).
-This includes a chart that shows how long household contacts need to self-isolate and guidance for households with grandparents, parents and children living together.
+- If you or a member of your household have the symptoms of COVID-19 follow advice from Public Health England.
+This includes information on how to get tested and contact tracing.
+There is also guidance for households with grandparents, parents and children living together.

 - To check if you have coronavirus symptoms and for advice on what to do if you have go to NHS 111 online.

 - There is guidance from Public Health England for everyone and for young people on shielding people most likely to get unwell if they catch coronavirus.

 - NHS Inform has advice for the public on their website, including guidance for households with possible coronavirus infection, information on how to get tested and contact tracing.
-There is also guidance on physical distancing, protecting people who are most at risk of COVID-19.
-There is also advice on caring for a fever in babies and in children.
+There is also guidance on physical distancing, protecting people who are most at risk of COVID-19 and face coverings.

 - The NHS 24 website has guidance about when to call the NHS 111 service.

 - The most up-to-date information provided by the Welsh Government is available on their website including guidance on staying at home and away from others, guidance for households with possible coronavirus and how to get tested.
-There is also guidance on protecting those who are most at risk of COVID-19.
+There is also guidance on protecting those who are most at risk of COVID-19 and face coverings.

 - Public Health Wales (PHW) also has guidance on COVID-19.